 The first and most important part of your grow lamp setup is the light.
-As Dr. Rob explains here, plants ‘eat’ light and convert it into chemical energy to fuel their growth.
+Plants ‘eat’ light and convert it into chemical energy to fuel their growth.
 Not enough light = slow/weak growth.
 It’s important that you use a grow lamp specifically for plants – the normal type of light globe that’s screwed into your ceiling probably isn’t going to work.
-The problem with normal house globes is that they don’t offer the right frequencies of light for photosynthesis.
-More on that here.
-The video below will help you understand what to look for when shopping for grow lights.

-There are a ton of different options here, and you should choose one that suits your space.
-One of the most important features to look for starting your simple grow light setup, however, is the ability to adjust its height.
-You will want to make sure that the globe is 3-4″ from the plant at all times.
-Obviously, as the plant grows taller, this means the light needs to move up.
+There are a ton of different options here, and we recommend you choose the one that suits your space.
+One of the most important features to look for when starting a DIY grow light setup, however, is the ability to adjust its height.
+You’ll want to make sure that the globe is 3-4″ from the plant at all times.
+Obviously, as the plant grows taller, the light needs to move up.
 For this reason (and also because they’re very affordable) we like desk lamps like the ones below.